 Giving Compass' Take:

-• Sarah Butrymowicz reports that Sweden’s voucher program (similar to American charter school structures) failed to produce the desired education outcomes.
+• Sarah Butrymowicz reports that Sweden's voucher program, which is similar to American charter school structures, failed to produce the desired education outcomes.

 • How could this program, and others like it, be improved?
 How can other programs best learn from this program?

 • Learn more about the value of school vouchers.

 Sweden adopted a nationwide universal voucher program in 1992 as part of a series of reforms designed to give more control over education to towns and schools.

 Families can choose any school, public or private: Taxpayer money follows the student.
 This voucher system has led to a burgeoning industry of mostly for-profit, private schools, also called “free schools.”

 In contrast to American private schools, Sweden’s free schools don’t charge tuition — they draw on government funds to operate — and are required to follow Sweden’s national curriculum.